lightly-ai/lightly/docs/source/docker/integration/docker_api_worker.rst

 - sample a subset
 - compute the metadata of the images

-It will also handle the download of filenames from your cloud storage to your the machine and upload all artifacts.
+It will also handle the download of filenames from your AWS S3 bucket to your the machine and upload all artifacts.
 Thus it allows you to do the full Lightly workflow in one single run with minimal overhead.

 Requirements
 ------------

-This tutorial requires that you already have a dataset in the Lightly Platform.
+This tutorial requires that you already have a dataset in the Lightly Platform configured to use the data in your AWS S3 bucket.
-You can use one of our other tutorials to create such a dataset from cloud storage or local files.

-# TODO: Add links to these tutorials or the documentation
-# TODO: Even better: provide them directly in the webapp or make the configurator
-easier to use.
+Follow the steps in the `tutorial <https://docs.lightly.ai/getting_started/dataset_creation/dataset_creation_aws_bucket.html>`_ to create such a dataset.

 Furthermore, you should have access to a machine running docker.
 Ideally, it also has a CUDA-GPU.